When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 Wheels and Tyres

-The front wheel uses a Shimano HB-TX505 quick release centre lock hub with tough Cube EX23 36H rims – although this bike comes fitted with Schwalbe Range Cruiser tyres, the rims are tubeless ready.
-The rear wheel uses an FH-TX505 quick release hub with centre lock disc brake.
+The front wheel uses a Shimano HB-TX505 quick-release centre lock hub with tough Cube EX23 36H rims – although this bike comes fitted with Schwalbe Range Cruiser tyres, the rims are tubeless ready.
+The rear wheel uses an FH-TX505 quick-release hub with a centre lock disc brake.

 All the finishing kit is quality alloy Cube branded components, from the seat post to the excellent Cube rise trail bar, which helps with the relaxed riding position.

 As always, Cube has designed a nice and sturdy frame.
 The Touring Hybrid One is available in three frame styles: Regular, Trapeze and Step Thru (as ridden by me).
 Last year I rode a regular framed bike, this year it has been a low-step, and I couldn’t notice any difference in handling.

 |Frame:||Aluminium Superlite, Gravity Casting, Efficient Comfort Geometry, Semi-Integrated Carrier|